-In the event of a large volume of redemption orders, the Depositary and the Management Company may decide to postpone the execution of any redemption order until equivalent Fund assets have been sold (without undue delay).
+In the event of a large volume of redemption orders, the Management Company may decide to postpone the execution of any redemption order until equivalent Fund assets have been sold (without undue delay).
 Should such a measure be necessary, all redemption orders received on the same day will be processed at the same price.